szczyglis-dev/py-gpt/docs/source/configuration.rst

 **General**

-* ``OpenAI API KEY``: The personal API key you'll need to enter into the application for it to function.

-* ``OpenAI ORGANIZATION KEY``: The organization's API key, which is optional for use within the application.

-* ``API Endpoint``: OpenAI API endpoint URL, default: https://api.openai.com/v1.

-* ``Proxy address``: Proxy address to be used for connection; supports HTTP/SOCKS.

 * ``Show tray icon``: Show/hide tray icon.
 Tray icon provides additional features like "Ask with screenshot" or "Open notepad".
 Restart of the application is required for this option to take effect.
 Default: True.

 * ``Minimize to tray on exit``: Minimize to tray icon on exit.
 Tray icon enabled is required for this option to work.
 Default: False.